Staging and grading of ovarian cancer

 Stage 3

-- the peritoneum outside the pelvis.
+- parts of the peritoneum outside the pelvis.

 Stage 3a1